An Introduction to Quantum Computing, Without the Physics: Operations on qubits

 \subsection{Input-output, and measurement gates}

-We will first note that by convention, the initial quantum state of the quantum computing device is $\ket{0}_q$.
-Any algorithm will have to start from this state.
-Of course, this does not prevent the algorithm to modify the state and transform it into a more suitable one.
+We now discuss the input-output model for quantum computations.
+The {\em input} of a quantum algorithm consists of an initial quantum state and a quantum circuit. \begin{remark} The quantum state and the quantum circuit must be described in a suitable compact way: for a circuit on $q$ qubits, a unitary matrix can be of size $2^q \times 2^q$, but for an efficient algorithm we require that the circuit contains polynomially many gates in $q$ and each gate has a compact representation.
+This will be discussed further in Section~\ref{sec:basicops}. \end{remark} By convention, the initial quantum state of the quantum computing device is assumed to be $\ket{\v{0}}_q$ unless otherwise specified.
+All algorithms described in this tutorial start from this state.
+Of course, this does not prevent the algorithm from acting on the state, transforming it into a more suitable one.
 Examples of how this can be done will be seen in subsequent sections.
-The important part is that if there is any data that has to be fed to the algorithm, this data will take the form of a circuit that performs some operation on the quantum state.
-Therefore, the {\em input} to a quantum computing device is a circuit, or a set of circuits, which are then combined in an algorithm: the algorithm may be self-contained in the quantum computer, or it may involve an external, classical computing device that uses quantum computations as a subroutine.
+The important remark is that if there is any data that has to be fed to the algorithm, this data is embedded in the quantum circuit given as part of the input.
+We should also note that there are hybrid algorithms involving classical and quantum computations.
+In such situations, the quantum computations can generally be thought of as subroutines, but this does not change the principle that each of these quantum computations will be described by an initial quantum state (typically, $\ket{\v{0}}_q$) and a quantum circuit.
+This summarizes the input model.
 But what is the {\em output} of the quantum computer?

 So far we characterized properties of quantum states and quantum gates.
-Remarkably, the state of a $q$-qubit quantum device has dimension $2^q$, exponentially larger than the dimension of $q$ classical bits.
+Remarkably, the state of a $q$-qubit quantum register is described by a vector of dimension $2^q$, exponentially larger than the dimension of the vector required to describe $q$ classical bits.
 However, there is a catch: in a classical computer we can simply read the state of the bits, whereas in a quantum computer we do not have direct, unrestricted access to the quantum state.
 Information on the quantum state is only gathered through a measurement gate, indicated in the circuit diagram in Figure \ref{fig:meas}.